dragozzine/multimoon/README.md

 Brigham Young University
 contact darin_ragozzine@byu.edu for more information

 An extension of the code used in Ragozzine & Brown 2009 with many additions and improvements.
 Uses SPINNY (Simon Porter, Darin Ragozzine, et al.) as the n-quadrupole integrater at the core.
 Designed for Kuiper Belt Object systems (but ostensibly could be used for any solar system binary).

-FOR NOW see example.ipynb to see how to run things